NimbleCal is built to keep your calendar private by default.

 What NimbleCal encrypts

-NimbleCal encrypts your calendar content on your device before syncing/storing it.
-This is end-to-end encryption (E2EE): your devices hold the keys needed to read event content.
+NimbleCal encrypts your calendar content on your devices before storage or sync.
+This is end-to-end encryption (E2EE): your devices hold the keys needed to read event content, and those keys do not leave your devices in plaintext.

 See: Encryption overview